stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 **Note:** _player doesn't **always** contain the invoking player's object reference, there's a special built-in function named set_task_perms() that will set it to the verb owner's player object reference, or if the verb owner has wizard perms (player.wizard=1), can be used to set it to an arbitrary player.
 This gets into tricky moo security topics, however.
 If you're curious about it, also see the built-in function callers()._

 Somewhat related to the topic, there're also several standard error or result code values that are available in verb code, much like the $ variable.
-These are mainly related to the built-in function typeof(), and are discussed a little in the section "Type Conversion" below.
+These are mainly related to the built-in function typeof(), and are discussed a little in the section "[Type Conversion](https://github.com/sevenecks/lambda-moo-programming/blob/master/tutorials/lambda-moo-steven-owens-guide.md#type-conversion) below.

 ### Parser-related Context Variables